UlisesFreitas/ULI78/README.md

 - Save/load cartridges in text format, and create your game in any editor you want, also useful for version control systems.
 - Even more memory banks: instead of having only 1 memory bank you have 8.
 - Export your game without editors, and then publish it to app stores.

-# Community
-You can play and share games, tools and music at [uli78.com/play](https://uli78.com/play).

-The community also hangs out and discusses on [Telegram](https://t.me/uli78) or [Discord](https://discord.gg/HwZDw7n4dN).

-# Contributing
-You can contribute by reporting a bug or requesting a new feature on our [Issues](https://github.com/uli78/ULI-78/issues) page.
-Keep in mind when engaging on a discussion to follow our [Code of Conduct](https://github.com/uli78/ULI-78/blob/main/CODE_OF_CONDUCT.md).

-You can also contribute by reviewing or improving our [Wiki](https://github.com/uli78/ULI-78/wiki).
-The wiki holds ULI-78 documentation, code snippets and game development tutorials.

 # Build instructions